anettmava/streaming_service/README.md

-# limited_streaming_service
+## limited_streaming_service
-Modeling of a streaming service
+Modeling of a limited streaming service

 The system is based on two types of videos: movies and series.
 Each video has the following characteristics:
 ID: Unique identifier of the video.